CONTI MORONI

 The Moroni Family

-The first historical references to the Moroni family date back to the 13th century when, originating from the Val Seriana, they settled in Bergamo.
-They built a palace in Corsarola, in the San Pancrazio district, where their family crest can still be seen above a portal.
-At the beginning of the 1600s, by now in a strong economic position, Francesco Moroni purchased land in Porta Penta, now Via Porta Dipinta.
-He began the construction of Palazzo Moroni, where he invited the painter from Cremona, Gian Giacomo Barbelli, to fresco the staircase.
-Allegories and cartouches were incorporated into the frescoes, with family mottos still visible today, highlighting the family's growing importance.
-The palace is now considered the most important Baroque palace in Bergamo and has recently been entrusted to the FAI (Fondo Ambiente Italiano), which transformed it into a cultural tourism destination, displaying the numerous rooms enriched with treasures collected by the family over the centuries.
+The earliest historical references to the Moroni family date back to the 13th century, when they moved from the Seriana Valley to Bergamo.
+They built a palace on Corsarola, in the San Pancrazio district, where their coat of arms can still be seen above a portal today.
+At the beginning of the 17th century, having by then achieved significant economic status, Francesco Moroni purchased land in Porta Penta, now known as Via Porta Dipinta.
+He commissioned the construction of Palazzo Moroni, where he invited the Cremasco painter Gian Giacomo Barbelli to fresco the grand staircase.
+Among allegories and cartouches, mottos were inserted that are still visible today, testifying to the importance the family had attained.
+Today, Palazzo Moroni is considered the most important Baroque palace in Bergamo.
+It has recently been entrusted to the careful stewardship of FAI – Fondo Ambiente Italiano, which has transformed it into a cultural tourism destination, showcasing its numerous halls enriched by the treasures collected by the family over the centuries.

 Our Wines